rmeissn/workdayreminder/README.md

-### Simple break reminder
+### Workday Reminder

-This is a small project that contains a Gnome extension that reminds you to take a break!
+This is a small project that contains a Gnome extension that reminds you of things!

 Feel free to report any bugs or misbehaviors you encounter.